 Thomas Young's adorable, quirky platformer Dadish is available now for both iOS and Android devices.
 It follows the journey of a father radish – you can see where the name comes from – as he sets off to find his 40 radish offspring that ran off whilst he decided to have a little nap.

 Each stage will see the titular Dadish having to navigate and avoid a plethora of hazards and fast food-themed enemies so that he can be reunited with one of his children.
-Here you'll be treated to an amusing little exchange between a weary father and one his kids, who are never entirely grateful they've been seen and seem blissfully unaware of the potential danger they're in.
+Here you'll be treated to an amusing little exchange between a weary father and one his kids, who are never entirely grateful they've been saved and seem blissfully unaware of the potential danger they're in.

 It might be an off-kilter joke like complaining about how they can't return a pair of shorts they can't wear because they don't have legs or even something that breaks the fourth wall.
 Just seeing what bizarre things these baby radishes will say is a nice reward for getting to the end of each stage.